Michael Rapaport calls out New York shoplifters with new Rite Aid video

-Actor Michael Rapaport doubles down attack on New York shoplifters with new Rite Aid video
+Actor Michael Rapaport doubles down on attack on New York shoplifters with new Rite Aid video

 ‘Back in my Rite Aid and there’s nothing to steal because everyone stole everything’